 Please read thoroughly the information on the CDC website to learn more about the Center for Disease Control's health concerns and vaccinations for Costa Rica.
-Also learn more about Common Ground's safe travel policies.

 - 1. Visit the Center for Disease Control website and get up to date on current health precautions and vaccinations in Costa Rica. - a.
-The CDC recommends that your routine vaccinations are up to date, including hepatitis A and tetanus.
-And that you are fully vaccinated for COVID-19 before travel.
-Speak to your health care provider at least 6 to 8 weeks before you travel. - 2.
+The CDC recommends that your routine vaccinations are up to date, including hepatitis A and tetanus. - 2.
 Pay particular attention to the "Traveling with Children" information on the CDC website. - 3.
 Call your healthcare provider.
 The CDC recommends that your routine vaccinations are up to date.
 To get the most accurate information visit the CDC webpage and speak to your health care provider at least 4 to 6 weeks before you travel. - 4.
 Check out CDC Healthy Travel Packing List which includes ideas for medications that are hard to find in Costa Rica and some preventative items to pack.